salesforce/bazel-eclipse/docs/install.md

 ### Updating your Bazel Eclipse feature

 If you would like a newer build of the Bazel Eclipse feature, you will need to re-install it.
-Repeat the above steps using an archive with a newer version.
+Repeat the above steps using with a newer version.

 ### Using the Bazel Eclipse Feature